The Different Types of Tones in Writing with Examples

 - “It is an illusion that youth is happy, an illusion of those who have lost it; but the young know they are wretched for they are full of the truthless ideal which have been instilled into them, and each time they come in contact with the real, they are bruised and wounded.
 It looks as if they were victims of a conspiracy; for the books they read, ideal by the necessity of selection, and the conversation of their elders, who look back upon the past through a rosy haze of forgetfulness, prepare them for an unreal life.
 They must discover for themselves that all they have read and all they have been told are lies, lies, lies; and each discovery is another nail driven into the body on the cross of life.” -W. Somerset Maugham, Of Human Bondage

 This tone is meant to inspire readers to commit to a task or ideal.
 This could be used in a story where your main character calls his comrades to fight for an ideal.

 It could also be used in self-help books where you call on your reader to strive for something.
 Just make sure that you don’t overdo it with the inspirational language because it might sound corny.

 - Remember all the men and women who died for this cause…honor them by fighting on.

 - The young man ran the race.
 With only one leg, he bounded like a deer…oblivious to the limitations of this world.

 When it comes to making your writing as effective as possible, it is important that you know how to use tones.
-By using these tones in your writing, you will be able to add a whole new facet to your writing.
+By using these tones in your manuscripts and poems, you will be able to add a whole new facet to your writing.

 Remember though, that these are not the only tones out there.
 If you want to further expand your writing prowess, it is a good idea to experiment with other tones.